bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TypeOfDrivingDevice_18PeDiUi91sfJJk$VA50EV/Documentation.md

-Type of the driving device used for the turnout
+Type of the driving device used for the turnout.